nembery/appetizer/README.md

 # APPETIZER

-Appetzier is a simple docker container that can create an app from any Skillet or repository of Skillets.
+Appetzier is a simple docker container that can create a standalone app from any repository containing Skillets.

 ## Getting started